Seanzy/TradeAlerter/README.md

 12/7/20 - redoing SP 500 companies
 12/8/20 - getting trade alerter working
 12/9/20 - Connecting to web socket / API to alert on prices

+Next: get histbuilder to ouput the data for main.js